iotize-sas/iotize-terminal/README.md

+Iotize-modbus now has its own repository: [iotize-modbus](https://github.com/iotize-sas/modbus).
+This branch will not be updated anymore

 # IoTize BLE Terminal example app

 iotize-terminal is a simple demonstration App showing how to use Iotize Device API in a Cordova based app.